OpenBB-finance/OpenBB/website/content/terminal/reference/economy/valuation.md

 ---
 title: valuation
-description: Learn how to view and understand group valuation data for different sectors, industries, or countries using various parameters.
+description: "Learn how to view and understand group valuation data for different sectors," industries, or countries using various parameters.
 Find the exact metrics you need regarding Market Cap, P/E, P/S, P/B and more.
 keywords: